caraya/personal-blog/content/blog/local-apps-versus-hosted-tools.md

 As the site warns this will only work with HTTP sites (shame Google Cloud) but they provide these [alternatives](https://cloud.google.com/storage/docs/static-website#https) to deliver content through HTTPS.

-COnsidering that most technologies now require HTTPS to work this makes Google Cloud a less appealing alternative for hosting experimental content.
+Considering that most technologies now require HTTPS to work this makes Google Cloud a less appealing alternative for hosting experimental content.